 Large and Growing Population

 India will be the world champion in population by 2030 beating its nearest rival, China.
 It is almost certain looking at its performance on population front.
-Right now it is home to 1.21 billion people and adding about 17 million heads per year at the rate of 1.41 percent.
-It is well over 42,500 per day; in other words, if you eat your lunch in half an hour 900 babies are already added to the national pool.
+Today, it is home to 1.25 billion people and as per 2011 census it added about 180 million people in 10 years since 2001 at the rate of 1.76% per year.
+Keeping aside immigration from neighboring countries, the annual organic growth rate is about 1.4%.
+It means each morning you wake up, India has grown by 49,000 the previous day; in other words, if you eat your lunch in half an hour, the population of the country has gone up by 1025.

-Fifty years ago, average number of children per family was almost six and now it is half of that, but still the population is growing.
-Currently, the national fertility rate is 2.75; for population stabilization it should be around 2.1 (China reached the fertility target of 2.1 two decades ago and it is currently 1.75).
-Government policies failed to achieve the fertility rate of 2.1 by 2010 because six large states could not reduce fertility as planned.
+Fifty years ago, average number of children a woman would have during her life was over 5, today it 2.6 and still falling.
+Though the population is still increasing, the rate of growth has down significantly and is inching slowly towards 2.1, required for population stabilization (China reached the fertility target of 2.1 two decades ago and it is currently 1.755.
+Government policies failed to achieve the fertility rate of 2.1 by 2010, largely due to lackluster performance of the large states – Bihar, UP, MP, and Rajasthan could not reduce fertility as planned.
+Leaving beside these slow giants, all other states have either already reduced fertility rate below the replacement rate of 2.1 or are expected to achieve that by 2021.

 About 75% of the people live in more than 550,000 villages and the remainder 25% in about 200 towns and cities.
 Politically and economically, most of the development has remained confined within the quarter of the population living in the urban area.
 Neglect of the rural India for last sixty years is mainly responsible for the high poverty level as well as the current population size.
-Please read the following two articles.
+Here, you might like to explore:

 Real Reason of Current Population Growth

-The current population growth is not because women are having too many babies but simply because there are too many people in the reproductive age group – it is “young India”.
+The current population growth is not because women are having too many babies but because there are too many people in the reproductive age group – it is “young India”.
 Such a population growth is said to be driven by population momentum in the language of demographers.
-The following facts of “young India” are the reason of current population growth:
+The following facts of “young India” provide the reason for current population growth:

 Almost 40% of Indians are younger than 15 years of age;